Curious Conversations, a Research Podcast

 Koeun Choi joined Virginia Tech’s “Curious Conversations” to chat about the impact of media on young children.
 She shared insights from her research on screen time and young children and introduced a project she’s working on that explores the use of artificial intelligence to help children learn to read.

-General ItemThe History of Winter Holiday Foods with Anna Zeide
+General ItemThe History of Holiday Foods with Anna Zeide

 Anna Zeide joined Virginia Tech’s “Curious Conversations” to chat about the history of foods traditionally connected to holidays occurring during the winter months, as well as the nature of developing personal traditions.